Modelling Mutual Exclusion in a Process Algebra with Time-outs: CCS with Time-outs

 Following \cite{vG21,vG20b}, my process algebra will be CCS$_\rt$, which is CCS, as presented in \Sec{CCS}, but with $\alpha$ ranging over $Act := \A \dcup \bar\A \dcup \{\tau,\rt\}$, with $\rt$ a fresh \emph{time-out action}.
 Relabellings $f$ extend to this extended set of actions $Act$ by $f(\rt):=\rt$.
 The interpretation of this language as an LTSC proceeds exactly as in \Sec{LTSC}.

 All actions $\alpha \in Act$ are assumed to occur instantaneously.
 The time-out action $\rt$ models the end of a time-consuming activity from which we abstract.
 When a system arrives in a state $P$, and at that time $X$ is the set of actions allowed (= not blocked) by the environment, there are two possibilities.
-If $P$ has an outgoing transition $t$ with $\ell(t) \in X\cup \{\tau\}$, the system immediately takes one of the outgoing transitions $t$ with $\ell(t) \in X\cup \{\tau\}$, without spending any time in state $P$.
+If $P$ has an outgoing transition $u$ with $\ell(u) \in X\cup \{\tau\}$, the system immediately takes one of the outgoing transitions $u$ with $\ell(u) \in X\cup \{\tau\}$, without spending any time in state $P$.
 The choice between these transitions is entirely nondeterministic.
-The system cannot immediately take a transition $t$ with $\ell(t)\in A{\setminus}X$, because the action $\ell(t)$ is blocked by the environment.
-Neither can it immediately take a transition $t$ with $\ell(t)=\rt$, because such transitions model the end of an activity with a finite but positive duration that started when reaching state $P$.
+The system cannot immediately take a transition $u$ with $\ell(u)\in A{\setminus}X$, because the action $\ell(u)$ is blocked by the environment.
+Neither can it immediately take a transition $u$ with $\ell(u)=\rt$, because such transitions model the end of an activity with a finite but positive duration that started when reaching state $P$.

-In case $P$ has no outgoing transition $t$ with $\ell(t) \in X\cup \{\tau\}$, the system idles in state $P$ for a positive amount of time.
+In case $P$ has no outgoing transition $u$ with $\ell(u) \in X\cup \{\tau\}$, the system idles in state $P$ for a positive amount of time.
 This idling can end in two possible ways.
 Either one of the time-out transitions $P \goesto\rt Q$ occurs, or the environment spontaneously changes the set of actions it allows into a different set $Y$ with the property that $P \goesto a Q$ for some $a \in Y$.
-In the latter case a transition $t$ with $\source(t)=P$ and $a \in Y$ occurs.
+In the latter case a transition $u$ with $\source(u)=P$ and $\ell(u)=a \in Y$ occurs.
 The choice between the various ways to end a period of idling is entirely nondeterministic.
-It is possible to stay forever in state $P$ only if there are no outgoing time-out transitions.
+It is possible to stay forever in state $P$ only if there are no outgoing time-out transitions. \footnote{The environment in which a CCS$_\rt$ process $P$ runs can be anthropomorphised as a user behind a switchboard who can toggle each visible action as ``blocked'' or ``allowed'' \cite[Section~5]{vG01}.
+The user can toggle switches either as an immediate response on a visible action performed by $P$, or at arbitrary points in time.
+Alternatively, such an environment can be seen as a CCS$_\rt$ process $E$, that synchronously runs in parallel with $P$, yielding the environment/system composition $(E|P){\setminus}A$.
+As an example, take $P=\rt.c.{\bf 0}+b.{\bf 0}$ and $E=\rt.\bar{b}.{\bf 0}+ \bar{c}.{\bf 0}$.
+This environment first allows only $c$ to occur, but after some time allows $b$ (while blocking $c$).
+The composition $(E|P){\setminus}A$ starts by idling, and then performs a $\tau$-transition, that from the perspective of $P$ is either $c$ or $b$.
+Which one depends on which of the two time-outs, from $P$ or $E$, occurs first.}

 A fundamental law describing the interaction between $\tau$- and $\rt$-transitions, motivated by the above, is $\tau.P + \rt.Q = \tau.P$.
 It says that when faced with a choice between a $\tau$- and a $\rt$-transition, a system will never take the $\rt$-transition.
 I could have devised an operational semantics of CCS$_\rt$, featuring negative premises, that suppresses the generation of transitions $R \goto[C]\rt Q$ when there is a transition $R \goto[D]\tau P$.
 However, following \cite{vG21,vG20b}, I take a different, and simpler, approach.
 The operational semantics of CCS$_\rt$ is exactly like the one of CCS, and generates such spurious transitions $R \goto[C]\rt Q$; instead, its semantics assures that these transitions are never taken.
 In \cite{vG20b} a branching time semantics is proposed, and in \cite{vG21} a linear-time semantics---the closest approximation of partial trace semantics \cite{vG01} that yields a congruence for the operators of CCS$_\rt$.
 Both these semantics satisfy $\tau.P + \rt.Q = \tau.P$.